dpcairns/react-famous-cats/curriculum/class-01/lab/README.md

 **Time to git ACP!**

-### 2. Static HTML/CSS Example
+### 2. Render the list of images.

-Create a static example of your html and css.
-You can create "shells" for list items beyond the first one.
-Include your keyword select drop-down filter, don't forget to include an "all" option.
+In `App.js`, `map` over your image data and for each image, render an image.

+### 2. Render the list of images as components.

+Build a ImageListItem component, and render each image in App.js as an instance of this component.

-### STRETCH: 5.
+### STRETCH: 4.
 Filter on Keyword

-1. In `app.js`, change the initial render to happen in a function that is called on page load with the full list of images.
-Start by clearing all the elements from the list.
-1. Reference the select drop-down and add an event listener
+1. Add a select/drop-down with the image categories.
-1. In the event handler, filter the images (or use all images) and call the function to re-render the list.
+1. In the event handler, filter the images (or use all images) and set the state to change the list.

 **Time to git ACP!**